Arrow-right Camera

 The next move was pivotal, and the conference turned its focus to the top available prize in the realignment game.
 Another whiff was untenable.

-Gould flew to Spokane (without her consultants) to meet with Gonzaga president Thayne McCulloh and athletic director Chris Standiford and convince them to leave the West Coast Conference in a move that would reshape college sports on the West Coast.
+Gould flew to Spokane (without her consultants) to meet with Gonzaga President Thayne McCulloh and athletic director Chris Standiford and convince them to leave the West Coast Conference in a move that would reshape college sports on the West Coast.

-Her decision stood in stark contrast to the approach taken by her predecessor, George Kliavkoff when the Pac-12’s media rights negotiations were on the brink of collapse in early August of 2023.
+Her decision stood in stark contrast to the approach taken by her predecessor, George Kliavkoff when the Pac-12’s media rights negotiations were on the brink of collapse in early August 2023.

 Instead of flying to Eugene and Seattle to personally appeal to the schools that would determine the Pac-12’s future, Kliavkoff stayed home and attempted to work things out remotely.
 He failed to grasp what Gould understood instinctively: College sports is all about relationships, especially in the most pressurized moments.